The State of Finance: Global Financial Trends For 2021

 How Asia responded to the COVID-19 crisis

 The World Health Organisation (WHO) first reported a cluster of infectious pneumonia cases, later found to be COVID-19, on the 31st of December 2019, in Wuhan City, Hubei Province, China.

-In the months that followed, the rest of the world caught up and began announcing large numbers of COVID-19 cases and deaths.
-But China, where the virus is predicted to have originated seemed to get the pandemic under control much more quickly than other countries as a result of a fast response, strict nationwide lockdown and screening measures.
+In the following months, the rest of the world caught up and announced many COVID-19 cases and deaths.
+But China, where the virus is predicted to have originated, seemed to get the pandemic under control much more quickly than other countries due to a fast response, strict nationwide lockdown, and screening measures.

 total cases as of: 11.2.21